vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 - There are bias generation circuits on the gate and drain that provide a gate voltage (VG) and a drain voltage (VD) to appropriately bias the FET device.

 To make this circuit operate as a Class A amplifier, we need to bias the FET device so that the output waveform has as little distortion as possible.
-### Biasing for Class A
+### Biasing and Load Line for Class A

 Setting the quiescent bias point (Q-point) of the active device for Class A operation entirely depends on its current-voltage (IV) characteristics.
-The basis for doing so is simply stated as
+The basis for doing so is stated as:

 > Choose Q-point so that instantaneous voltage and current in the device stays in quasi-linear (or active) region of operation.